5/1/2025

 Operator

 Good morning, ladies and gentlemen, and welcome to Cohen & Company's fourth quarter 2024 earnings call.
 My name is Sherry, and I will be your operator for today.
-Before we begin, Cohen & Company would like to remind everyone that some of the statements in the company makes during this call contain forward-looking statements under applicable security laws.
+Before we begin, Cohen & Company would like to remind everyone that some of the statements the company makes during this call contain forward-looking statements under applicable security laws.
 These statements may involve risks and uncertainties that could cause the company's actual results to differ materially from the results discussed in such forward-looking statements.
 The forward-looking statements made during the call are made only as of the date of this call, and the company undertakes no obligation to update such statements to reflect subsequent events or circumstances.
-Cohen & Company advises you to read the questionnaire and note regarding forward-looking statements and its earnings release in its most recent annual report on Form 10-K filed with the SEC.
+Cohen & Company advises you to read the questionnaire note regarding forward-looking statements and its earnings release in its most recent annual report on Form 10-K filed with the SEC.
 Earlier today, Cohen & Company issued a press release announcing fourth quarter and full year 2024 financial results.
-Today's discussion is complimentary to that press release, which is available on the company's website at cohenandcompany.com.
-This conference call is being recorded, and the replay will be available for three days, beginning shortly after the conclusion of this call.
+Today's discussion is complementary to that press release, which is available on the company's website at cohenandcompany.com.
+This conference call is being recorded and the replay will be available for three days beginning shortly after the conclusion of this call.
 The company's remarks also include certain non-GAAP financial measures that management believes are meaningful when evaluating the company's performance.
 A reconciliation of these non-GAAP financial measures to comparable GAAP measures is provided in the company's earnings release.
 After the prepared remarks, the call will be open for questions.
-I would now like to turn the call over to Mr. Lester Brathmann, Chief Executive Officer of Cohen & Company.
+I would now like to turn the call over to Mr. Lester Brafman, Chief Executive Officer of Cohen & Company.
 Please go ahead, sir.

 speaker

-Lester Brathmann
+Lester Brafman

 Chief Executive Officer